Friederike Caroline Neuber: Early life

-Friederike Caroline Weissenborn was born 9 March 1697 in Reichenbach im Vogtland to Daniel Weissenborn and his wife Anna Rosine Weissenborn, née Anna Rosine Wihelmine.
+Friederike Caroline Weissenborn was born on 9 March 1697 in Reichenbach im Vogtland to Daniel Weissenborn and his wife Anna Rosine Weissenborn, née Anna Rosine Wihelmine.
 Her father was a legal court inspector and her mother was very well-educated.
 From her mother, Caroline learned reading, writing, and French.
 Her tyrannical father beat her mother until her mother's early death in 1705.
 Caroline spent the rest of her childhood with her father in Zwickau where she lived from 1702 to 1717.
 Allegedly, Caroline was unloved and neglected by her father who may have also beaten her; she had a scar on her face attributed to her father's beatings.
 Reportedly, she attempted to escape her home as early as age 15.
 However, it was not until age 20, in 1717, that Caroline successfully ran away from home with Johann Neuber, a clerk who had worked for her father.
 The couple married one year later in 1718.
 Together the Neubers "served their theatrical apprenticeship in the traveling companies of Christian Spiegelberg (1717–22) and Karl Caspar Haack (1722–25)."